luigiplatania94/RaycastScanner/README.md

 }
 ```

-Go to your Character Bluperint.
+Once you edited the code, go to your Character Bluperint.

 On the Components tab, click the Add Component button in the Components window.

 Click Raycast Based Scanner to add the Component and notice that the Details window is populated below the Components window.